Practice-problem

 rolling windowdequeIoT sensorsreal-time

-Scenario: You are building a data pipeline for IoT sensors (like BESS, PV inverters, weather stations).
-Each sensor sends temperature data every few seconds in this format:
+You are building a data pipeline for IoT sensors (battery storage, PV inverters, weather stations).
+Each sensor publishes a temperature reading every few seconds.
+The stream never ends.

 1